 Red = the 'center' damaging arc

-Gold = the 'sweet spot' where you get shotgun damage.
+Gold = the 'sweet spot' where you get shotgun (double) damage.

-Remember: You only really need to apply the shotgun damage for rares and bosses and not during general mapping.
+Remember: You only really need to apply the shotgun damage for rares/bosses, not during general mapping.
 The whites and blues should die in 1-2 hits either way.

 What Makes Shield Crush Unique

-Along with the Shield Crush damage, one of the Unique things about Shield Crush is that gem levels are important, and we can use these to scale Shield Crush to do even more Damage.
-At Level 23, we get an extra point of physical damage per 15 armor or evasion on our shield, which totals to roughly a ~20% DPS increase if we can hit that margin.
-Shield Crush, Shield Charge, and Spectral Shield Throw are the ONLY Melee skills that utilize this kind of scaling.
+One of the Unique things about Shield Crush is that gem levels are important, and we can use these to scale Shield Crush to do even more damage.
+At Level 24, we get an extra point of physical damage per 15 armor or evasion on our shield, which totals to roughly a ~20% DPS increase if we can hit that margin.
+Shield Crush, Shield Charge, and Spectral Shield Throw are the ONLY Melee skills that utilize this kind of scaling so far.